SebastienGuillemin/whc_reasoner/README.md

 ./run.sh dataset
 ```

-Note that this command requires Python and Java (8 or above) to be installed.
+Note that this command requires using Python 3.X and Java 8 (or above).
 Moreover, the KB generation will also create CSV files in the folder [evaluation/dataset](evaluation/dataset/).
 **KBs generation may take some time**

 The generation of KB is a two-stage process.
 First, CSV files are generated using Python script (see [this file](evaluation/README.md) for further information).
 Then, a [Java program](./core/src/main/java/com/sebastienguillemin/whcreasoner/dataset/ConstructKB.java) will convert each CSV file into a Turtle file (i.e., a KB).

+## WHC rules
+The WHC rules used during the evaluations are named *whc_1*, *whc_2*, and *whc_3* and are loaded from the [reasoner configuration file](https://github.com/SebastienGuillemin/whc_reasoner/blob/main/core/properties.yml).

 ## Running the quantitative evaluation
 You can run the quantitative evaluation using the following command.